-Ohio Senate OKs lake pollution rules
+Ohio Senate OKs rules to tackle Lake Erie pollution

 Toledo, Ohio — Ohio lawmakers approved new rules for farmers and water treatment plant operators that are designed to reduce the spread of algae blooms in Lake Erie that last year contaminated the drinking water for more than 400,000 people.